European Union (EU) - Export requirements for fish and seafood

 - national registration number

 Note: All additions, amendments and deletions will be forwarded to the EU for approval.
 The approval process takes approximately 1 month, but time frames may vary depending upon circumstances beyond the control of the CFIA.
-If an establishment currently included on any EU approval list undergoes a name change and/or a registration number change, the documentation and labelling must identify the old registration or export licence number and legal name, as recorded on the EU approval list, until such time as the list is officially amended.
+If an establishment currently included on any EU approval list undergoes a name change and/or an establishment ID number change, the documentation and product labelling must identify the old establishment ID number and legal name, as recorded on the EU approval list, until such time as the list is officially amended.

 Effective dates for additions, deletions and modifications to EU approval lists